OASL Logo Empowering Oregon Students by Supporting School Libraries

 Intellectual Freedom

-• participate in social interchange within information ecosystems
+• Participate in social interchange within information ecosystems

-• uphold the rights of others
+• Uphold the rights of others

 Metaliteracy

-As defined by the Framework for Information Literacy for Higher Education, "metaliteracy expands the scope of traditional information skills (determine, access, locate, understand, produce, and use information) to include the collaborative production and sharing of information in participatory digital environments (collaborate, produce, and share).
+As defined by the Framework for Information Literacy for Higher Education, "meta literacy expands the scope of traditional information skills (determine, access, locate, understand, produce, and use information) to include the collaborative production and sharing of information in participatory digital environments (collaborate, produce, and share).
 This approach requires an ongoing adaptation to emerging technologies and an understanding of the critical thinking and reflection required to engage in these spaces as producers, collaborators, and distributors."

 Online body language